lxvm/FourierSeriesEvaluators.jl/README.md

 [Documentation](https://lxvm.github.io/FourierSeriesEvaluators.jl/dev/)

-This package provides multi-dimensional Fourier series evaluators for adaptive grid evaluation.
-They accept arbitrary array types as coefficients and support the `OffsetArray` type.
+This package provides multi-dimensional Fourier interpolants for arrays of Fourier coefficients.
+Its documented features include:
+- Support for arbitrary coefficient types and coefficients with offset indices
+- Inplace evaluation of (multiple) series at real and complex arguments
+- Arbitrary orders of derivatives of series
+- Memory management intended for parallel workloads

 These Fourier series are fast to evaluate in the sense that they have been carefully optimized.
 The algorithm they implement is equivalent to multiplying a row of a DFT matrix against the column vector of coefficients.
-Thus this code is preferrable to FFTs only when the number of evaluation points is somewhat larger than the number of Fourier coefficients, or when evaluation on non-equispace grids is needed.
+Thus this code is preferrable to FFTs only when the number of evaluation points is somewhat larger than the number of Fourier coefficients, or when interpolation on non-equispace grids is needed.

 ## Author and Copyright